zots0127/Jokewallet/readme.md

 You need install ~~these~~ :

-    pip install os
     pip install ecdsa
     pip install requests
     pip install qrcode_terminal

 ## Install Jokewallet
 Install Jokewallet:
     https://pypi.org/manage/project/jokewallet/collaboration/
     Git clone https://github.com/zots0127/Jokewallet.git \
-    cd Jokewallet\
+    cd Jokewallet/jokewallet \
     ~~pip install Jokewallet~~  Will be fixed

 ## Usage
 Run Jokewallet:

     python jokewallet.py

-    Then you can use it.
+    Input a wallet name ,if already exist will open wallet,then you can use it.

+    Otherwise create a new wallet.

 ## License

-I don't know about it.
-Let it go.
+MIT